← Hell World Blog··18 min read

 How to debug it when it bites:

-2. Check it on all four databases (most have free lookup pages — ipinfo.io, ip2location.com, maxmind.com/en/geoip-demo, db-ip.com).
+- Check it on all four databases (most have free lookup pages —

-Brands that consistently geolocate cleanly across all four databases in our experience: Iproyal, F-Iproyal, Lumi.
+Brands that consistently geolocate cleanly across all four databases in our experience: Iproyal, F-Iproyal, Lumi, F-Lumi.
 Brands that have more geo-disagreement: Packetstream (P2P pool with mixed origin), Geofast (huge pool, less curated).
-Mobile (FP/ET) tends to inherit carrier-reported geo, which is usually consistent within a country but can be wrong at city-level.
+The proprietary Goatx auto-routes regions, so geo-claim is whatever the route layer reports — usually consistent at country level, sometimes drifty at city.

 This is why “best brand for Nike SNKRS” is a moving target — Nike’s geo rules change, the databases shift, and the answer drifts.